KlausJackson/Chat-Room/README.md

 **NOTE**:

+- If you intent to use this chat room to handle many users, I recommend using a database to store users' information and the banned users for better performance.
 - You have to run the `server.py` first to be able to connect the clients together and chat.
 - If you're running the scripts on the same machine, open separated terminal windows for each scripts.
 - Remember to navigate to the directory containing the .py file first before you run the script.